 70-200mm f/2.8 lenses are a staple in every sports and wildlife photographer’s bag.
 The focal length range allows you to fill the frame without getting too close but also back off for closer action.
 You can get longer specialty lenses but this is where you should start.

-The 70-200mm focal length is a nice range for shooting action as it allows you to get real close of you need to and still back off a little for a wider picture of the action.
+The 70-200mm focal length is a nice range for shooting action as it allows you to get as close as you need to and still back off a little for a wider picture of the action.